NativeScript/docs-v7/docs/tooling/testing/end-to-end-testing/customization.md

 As you can see, the `app` property can be left an empty string which will force the plugin to search for an app package in `platforms` folder.
 However, this search functionality depends on `runType` option so if you think of using it add `android`, `device`, `sim` strings as part of your `runType` option which in fact is your capability key in the config file.
 E.g --runType android23, --runType sim.10iPhone6.
 Thus, the runner will manage to look in the right location in order to search for app package.

-**It is important to build your app in advance as explained in [Usage](#usage) section, because the runner expects to provide app package to it or such to exists in the search location.**
+**It is important to build your app in advance as explained in the [Getting Started]({% slug e2e-testing-getting-started%}#running-your-first-test) section, because the runner expects to provide app package to it or such to exists in the search location.**

 **For faster testsing when working on an app with livesync it would be better to use --devMode option or start a new session using --startSession option and run tests using --attachToDebug option and specify appium --port.
 Or simply start session with appium desktop application**